SanCele/ChristoffelsKitchenApp/README.md

 - A logout button was added for the cutsomer whenever is loged in and is done with ordering their order.
 - A Modal to display the success message of the order or to notify the user that their order has been successfully purchased.
 - Change in font sizes so most of the text ia readable and color of the ategories text on the chef screen to blue.
-- Courses separated into categories and each category is displayed with the average price.
+- Courses separated into categories and each category is displayed with the average price.eg. for food (Staters, Main and Desert) and drinks(Hot drinks, Cold Drink and Alcoholic)
 - The number of meals and drinks available which are both five.
 - Filter buttons that filter meals and drinks by prices (Budget <= 20 && Expensive > 20)
 - Removed the cart function from the chef screen